 Select which fields from the child form should be displayed in the Nested Form field on the Parent form.

-When a user fills out the Parent and Child forms, any users that are added to the child forms will be registered once the Parent form is submitted.
-If you want to require the users activate their account before registration is complete, check the box in the User Registration Feed you set up above.
+When a user fills out the Parent and Child forms, any new users that are added to the child forms will be registered once the Parent form is submitted.
+If you want to require the new users activate their user account before registration is complete, check the box in the User Registration Feed you set up above.

 If you want to take complete control over that activation process, check out GF Better User Activation.